• How To's, Overlooked Survival Items

 • Critical items you ‘Need’ to Survive an Adventure, How To's

-Adventure start here ….
-Always carry a Compass and Map as backup It is essential to know how to use a compass, it is a skill that everyone who enjoys the outdoors; trekkers, orienteers, kayakers and sailors will find indispensable.
+It is essential to know how to use a compass, it is a skill that everyone who enjoys the outdoors; trekkers, orienteers, kayakers and sailors will find indispensable.
 A map and a compass are still my basics for navigating and locating my position with confidence and ultimately surviving the wilderness.
 My favourite is the navigation Suunto MC-2 G Mirror Compass, and a great sighting compass for global mountaineers; insensitive to water pressure, handy for sailor and adventurous kayakers.
 It is accurate, durable and able to handle the difficult conditions encountered in our changing world….
+Fast globally balanced needle with jewel bearing 20 degrees tilt margin for easier readings Adjustable declination correction Liquid filled capsule for stable operation Mirror for…

 • How To's, My Blog